The-Marcy-Lab-School/unit-6-project/README.md

 # Unit 6 Project: Build a Frontend App!

 ## Directions
 Congratulations!
 You've made it to another milestone!
-You've worked hard to develop an understanding of HTTP, Promises, and the Fetch API and now your grasp of AJAX is sound enough for you to build another really cool project!
+You've worked hard to develop an understanding of HTTP, Promises, `fetch API`, `async/await`, and now your grasp of Asynchronous JavaScript is sound enough for you to build another really cool project!

 Your assignment is to build a frontend application.
 Again, there are general guidelines and checkpoints for this project, but it is left open-ended so that you can really express your creativity.
 The purpose of this project is for you to:
   1. Build upon your JavaScript foundations to create a more complex and in-depth project.
   2. Explore external APIs from some of your favorite applications.
-  3. Consume and build upon interesting open-source data sets.
+  3. Consume and build upon interesting free APIs.
   4. Become acclimated with a GitHub workflow that is reflective of the processes used to collaborate on production software in the real-world.
   4. Have fun and build something that you feel proud to show off!